-That could still wind up being a great deal compared to conventional and FHA financing, which require minimum 5 percent and 3.5 percent down payments, respectively.
-The $8,250 down payment in our example represents 3.3 percent of the purchase price.
+That could still wind up being a great deal compared to conventional and FHA financing, which typically require minimum 5 percent and 3.5 percent down payments, respectively.
+The $10,475 down payment in our example represents about 3 percent of the purchase price.
 And, unlike FHA and conventional buyers, VA buyers wouldn’t pay mortgage insurance fees on top of that.

 One important thing to know is your Certificate of Eligibility will not clearly reflect your secondary layer of entitlement.
 That means you may be able to obtain another VA home loan even if your COE indicates $0 entitlement.

 The bottom line is this: The VA loan program isn’t a one-time benefit.
 Once you earn this, it’s yours for life.